 1.1 Link a JavaScript document to your web site/page

-JavaScript can be added to your website by either typing in script between two script tags, or by linking a JavaScript file your site.
+JavaScript can be added to your website by either typing in script between two script tags, or by linking a JavaScript file to your site.
 In your file, at the bottom of the body section, add the following code snip.
 This will read all code found in the main.js file that is in the js folder.

 <script src="js/main.js"></script>

-In the body of your HTML document, above the script.
-Add a button using the following.
+In the body of your HTML document, above the script, add a button using the following.
 When clicked, this button will run the function named helloworld in our main.js JavaScript file, and change the content of the paragraph elements with id="foo".

 <button type="button" onclick="helloworld()">Click Me!</button>

-So where is helloworld?
+So where is helloworld function?
 It is in the main.js document.
 The structure of it is as follows.
-It looks through the document to find an element named foo, then changes the HTML within that element to 'Hello JavaScript!'.
+It looks through the document to find an element named foo, then changes the HTML within that element to 'Hello GEOG 371!'.

-function helloworld() { document.getElementById('foo').innerHTML = 'Hello JavaScript!'; }
+function helloworld() { document.getElementById('foo').innerHTML = 'Hello GEOG 371!'; }

 1.2 JavaScript Consoles